 Segment 1 of the Missouri River is a highly altered segment due to the proximity of Fort Peck Dam.
-Fort Peck Dam, a hypolimnetic withdraw structure, is located approximately 5 river miles upstream of segment 1, which creates cold summer water temperatures and low turbidity.
-During the sturgeon season of 2010, water temperatures averaged 7.7 C° and water turbidity averaged 3.3 NTU's.
-During the fish community season, temperature increased to an average of 13.6 C°, while turbidity increased to 7.6 NTU's.
+Fort Peck Dam, a hypolimnetic withdraw structure, is located approximately five river miles upstream of segment 1, which creates cold summer water temperatures and low suspended sediment loads.
+During the sturgeon season of 2012, water temperatures averaged 8.8 C° and water turbidity averaged 5.3 NTU's.
+During the fish community season, temperature increased to an average of 13.0 C°, while turbidity increased to 8.6 NTU's.
 In addition, the benthic substrate of segment 1 is noticeably different than the substrates of downstream segments.
 Segment 1 is primarily composed of gravel and cobble due to the degrading stream bed, which is at least in part due to the lack of suspended sediments in the water column.
+Although flows in Segment 1 were lower in 2012 when compared to 2011, river discharge was higher than years prior to 2011 (Figure 2).
+Flows of 10,000 cfs or greater were observed for the majority of the summer.